KeenSightFrontEnd2/automate-fb-tt/README.md

 ## Environment Variables

-The .env file is ready for putting the API Keys
+The .env file is ready for putting the API Keys.